 In a sense, then, we see a great aspect of our relationship with G‑d.
 We said before that "G‑d created the world because He wanted to dwell in the lower realm".
 It's all very well to love G‑d when you are flying on a spiritual high, but what happens when you touch down and have to maintain the relationship through the daily grind of existence?
 The true test of such a relationship is whether it can withstand the pressures of the bad times.
 When two people have a deep and loving relationship it expresses itself in absolute fidelity in the bad times as well as in good.
 And when it maintains itself through the difficulties, it gives further strength to those bonds of love.

 [This series became the basis for the recently compiled "Zohar - translation and commentary" by Peretz Auerbach.
-Part One has just become available as an e-book]
+Part One is available as an e-book.]